The EU Digital Markets Act (DMA) Explained - BANNER_Your-Go-To-Guide-To-DMA

 A default web browser is becoming a thing of the past.
 New rules of European reform allow app developers to use online search engines different than the core platform services such as Safari or Google Chrome.
 The ability to choose any search engine other than the manufacturer’s suggested one will positively impact the experience of those who previously disliked opening default browsers inside the apps.

-What If Google and Apple Put Up Resistance to DMA
+What If Google and Apple Put Up Resistance to Digital Markets Act

 Starting in March, most digital industry players (except big tech companies) are waiting for the biggest and fastest possible changes brought about by the market’s opening to broader offerings.
 Google and Apple are making some moves that indicate they are adjusting to the DMA’s regulations but are still challenging many of those with adverse impacts on their current revenues and market share.